hubert-marteau/MultiChainJavaAPI/README.md

 ## Dependecies

-    * Java 1.7.0 is needed, upper version should be compatible
+    * Java 1.7.0 is needed, upper version should be compatible.
 	* All other dependencies are managed by Maven.

 ## Architecture